axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/managing-and-checking-linux/_index.md

 ---
-title: "Managing and checking syslog-ng OSE service on Linux"
+title: "Managing and checking the syslog-ng service on Linux"
 weight:  700
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->